-Dr. Theresa J. May is Professor of Theatre Arts at the University of Oregon.
+Dr. Theresa J. May is Professor Emerita in Theatre Arts at the University of Oregon.
 As co-founder of EMOS (with Larry Fried), she developed the Ecodrama Playwrights Festival Guidelines and was Artistic Director for the 2009 EMOS Festival at the University of Oregon.
 She has published widely about the intersections of ecology, cultural and indigenous studies, and performance studies, including "Grotowski's Deep Ecology" in Performing Nature, and "Beyond Bambi: Towards a Dangerous Ecocriticism in Theatre Studies" in a special issue of Theatre Topics on Performance and Ecology.
 She has published articles in the Journal of Dramatic Theory and Criticism, Theatre Topics, On Stage Studies, American Drama, and Canadian Theatre Review, as well as chapters in several volumes.
 She co-edited (with Wendy Arons) Readings in Performance and Ecology (Palgrave, 2012).
 She is the author of Earth Matters on Stage: Ecology and Environment in American Theatre (Routledge, 2020), Salmon is Everything, a community-based play from the Klamath Watershed (Oregon State University Press, 2014).
 She co-authored, with Larry Fried, Greening Up Our Houses (1994), the first book on sustainable theatre management, and was founding artistic director of Theatre in the Wild in Seattle.

 Associate Director, EMOS